ChangminYe/AI-System-Design-Final-Project/README.md

 ## Introduction

-LSQ+ was implemented by eferring to the code in the link below
+LSQ+ was implemented by referring to the code in the link below

 https://github.com/ZouJiu1/LSQplus